Manage your account online:

 The Information on this Page Applies to:

 Electricity infrastructure is the equipment that helps get power to your home or business.
 It's important to ensure there's room for our crews to work safely around this equipment so we can continue to provide safe, reliable electricity.

-Below is some of our equipment and clearance requirements.
+Made of wood or metal, they carry electricity from home to home.
 Power poles are typically wood poles that provide support to the above ground electrical system.
 The poles support the power lines, transformers, switches, cable TV, and telephone lines that service your homes and businesses.

 Clearance around the poles is important.
 The right clearance means our crews can climb, and work on and around, the poles to restore power, make repairs, or perform maintenance.

 Power poles are partially buried 6 to 10 feet below the ground.
 This means crews may need to dig around the pole and perform below ground inspections.
 Digging around the poles may also be required to change the poles if they are damaged (i.e.: storm damage, vehicle collisions, degradation, etc.).
 Hard surfaces like concrete, asphalt or paving stones around the poles delay this work.

 Green or grey boxes often found in front of your house next to the sidewalk.
 Transformers change high voltage power into the low voltage power used in homes and businesses.
 Each transformer serves several homes in the area.